 - We have three fully stocked First Aid boxes in the Oakley building, Church House and the main school.
 Additional First Aid boxes are available for trips.
 These boxes are located in a safe place out of children's reach.
 A small fridge is located in the First Aid area for cold compresses and medicines. - Sick buckets are kept in the toilet area with bin liners inside.
 Other First Aid provisions are kept in the drawer underneath the main First Aid box. - First Aiders always wear gloves especially if blood or bodily fluids are present for the adult and the child's protection.
 The gloves are disposed of carefully.
-To prevent cross contamination hands are always washed before treating another patient. - The policy for children who have infectious illnesses such as diarrhea and vomiting or conjunctivitis is to sent the child home and ask that they stay at home for 24 hours or until it is cleared up.
+To prevent cross contamination hands are always washed before treating another patient. - The policy for children who have infectious illnesses such as diarrhoea and vomiting or conjunctivitis is to send the child home and ask that they stay at home for 24 48 hours or until it is cleared up.
 Head lice is treated sensitively and the whole school is informed.
 Parents are told if live lice have been spotted in a particular child's hair.

-It is very important that before a child starts our school we have a clear understanding of their needs in order to be able to provide the correct educational and pastoral environment.
+It is very important that before a child starts our school, we have a clear understanding of their needs in order to be able to provide the correct educational and pastoral environment.
 Conversations are had with all new parents to determine these facts.
 Our provisional mapping identifies children and provides a holistic approach towards keeping them safe.

-- Children with medical needs (whether that is dietary, physically or medically are identified and placed on a register with their photograph) and circulated to all staff as well as placed in prominent areas in the school. - Staff ensure that all medical needs i.e. inhalers are available at all time and in easy locations for specific children - There are procedures in place for personal plans for emergencies (PEEP) - Medical needs such as nut allergies and highlighted to all.
+- Children with medical needs (whether that is dietary, physically or medically are identified and placed on a register with their photograph) and circulated to all staff as well as placed in prominent areas in the school. - Staff ensure that all medical needs i.e. inhalers are available at all time and in easy locations for specific children. - There are procedures in place for personal plans for emergencies (PEEP) - Medical needs such as food allergies and highlighted to all.
 Photographs of the children concerned are in the office and the kitchen (i.e. gluten free).
 Prevention is key so we are a NUT free school and all staff are well trained even if they are not school employees such as the school cook.
 Often parents come into school to train the school staff.

 Our aim is to provide comprehensive first aid equipment and expertise for all.
 It is essential to provide the best care possible as effective first aid can save lives and prevent minor injuries becoming major ones.
+The recording and reporting of accidents to staff, pupils and visitors to include incidents reportable under the RIDDOR [Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013];